redlib-org/redlib/README.md

 | `HIDE_SCORE`                        | `["on", "off"]`                                                                                                                    | `off`         |
 | `FIXED_NAVBAR`                      | `["on", "off"]`                                                                                                                    | `on`          |

 You can also configure Redlib with a configuration file.
-An example `libreddit.toml` can be found below:
+An example `redlib.toml` can be found below:

 ```toml
 REDLIB_DEFAULT_WIDE = "on"